zakirhussaingit/riscvLabs/installationOnUbuntu.md

 $ git clone https://github.com/riscv/riscv-gnu-toolchain

 #### Installation (Newlib multilib)
-<p align="justify">o build the Newlib cross-compiler, pick an install path (that is writeable).
+<p align="justify"> To build the Newlib cross-compiler, pick an install path (that is writeable).
 If you choose, say, /opt/riscv, then add /opt/riscv/bin to your PATH.
 Then, simply run the following command:</p>

 ./configure --prefix=/opt/riscv --enable-multilib
 make